Tropicana Field: Catwalks

 Many players have hit the C and D rings for home runs.
 The first player to hit the rings for a home run was Edgar Martínez of the Seattle Mariners on May 29, 1998.
 Martinez's home run went off the D ring.
 Three players before him hit balls that went into the C ring, but at the time, balls hitting the C ring were not ruled home runs.
 Two days prior to Martinez's home run, the ground rules were changed so that if a ball hit the C ring, it would be called a home run.
 The first player to hit the rings for a home run in postseason play was Rays third baseman Evan Longoria, who hit the C ring off Javier Vázquez of the Chicago White Sox on October 2, 2008, in the second inning of game 1 of the 2008 American League Division Series.

 On July 17, 2011, against the Red Sox, Rays batter Sean Rodriguez hit a high foul popup that shattered a lightbulb on a catwalk.
 Pieces of the broken bulb fell to the turf near the third-base coach's box.
 After a quick cleaning delay in which the Tropicana Field public address system played the theme to The Natural (a 1984 film that prominently features a hit baseball striking and shattering a stadium light fixture), the game resumed.

 Another ceiling-related incident came in June 2018, when New York Yankees outfielder Clint Frazier's 9th-inning fly ball bounced off a speaker hanging from the B ring and was caught by Rays shortstop Adeiny Hechavarria for an out.
 Some suggest that the ball would have traveled far enough for a home run, which would have broken a 6–6 tie.
 The Rays won the game in extra innings with a walk-off home run.

+On May 2, 2026, San Francisco Giants outfielder Heliot Ramos hit what appeared to be a two-run home run, only to fall into the glove of Rays outfielder Cedric Mullins.
+The Giants challenged the call, believing it to have hit one of the catwalks, but after replay review, crew chief Vic Carapazza announced there was no visible angle of the catwalks that could prove it, thereby upholding the call.
+The Giants continued to argue the decision, leading to pitching director Frank Anderson and starting pitcher Adrian Houser (who was not pitching that day) being ejected.